ben-khong/floodgate-go/README.md

-# Distrl
+# Floodgate

-Distrl is a distributed rate limiter built in Go that controls how many requests a client can make to an API.
+Floodgate is a distributed rate limiter built in Go that controls how many requests a client can make to an API.
 It uses Redis to share counters across multiple servers, so limits are enforced consistently no matter which server handles the request.

 ---